Delphi

 Delphi (/ˈdɛlfaɪ, ˈdɛlfi/; /el/), (Note: In English, the name Delphi is pronounced either as /ˈdɛlfaɪ/ or, in a more Greek-like manner, as /ˈdɛlfiː/.
 The fundamental etymology of "Delphoi" relates it to delphus, "womb", consistent with the omphalos stone at Delphi as the "navel" of the universe, and the whole site as the womb of Gaia—the Earth.
 The delphis, or "dolphin", connection is an accidental result of the dolphin being named for its uterus-like appearance.
 The full etymology is to be found in Frisk.
 The inscriptional variants "Dalphoi", "Dolphoi", and "Derphoi" might appear to be from dialects—particularly "Dalphoi", usually taken as Phocian as the Phocians spoke Doric.
 Frisk labels them as secondary developments, including the apparent Doric original "a" in "Dalphoi".
 It could well be Phocian, but was not originally Doric.
 The true dialect form, the Aeolic "Belphoi", along with "Delphoi", must be reflexes of a Bronze Age *G^{w}elp^{h}oi, which does not have an original "a".
 Frisk's Proto-Indo-European language root is *g^{w}elb^{h}-u-, with a -u- extension.
 Without the extension there is no relation between "Delphoi" and "delphus".
 However, Frisk, a major Indo-Europeanist, cites some parallels of -woi- to -oi- in other words.
 The evidence from Greek mythology adds strength to his hypothesis.
 Without the w, "Delphoi" is not actually related to "Delphus" but only seems so (see false cognate).
 The etymology of "dolphin" is fairly standard.) in legend previously called Pytho (Πυθώ), was an ancient sacred precinct in central Greece.
 It was the seat of Pythia, the major oracle who was consulted about important decisions throughout the ancient classical world.
 The ancient Greeks considered the centre of the world to be in Delphi, marked by the stone monument known as the Omphalos of Delphi.
-The term omphalos was the Greek word for "navel".
+The term omphalos was the Greek word for "navel."

 According to the Suda, Delphi took its name from the Delphyne, the she-serpent (drakaina) who lived there and was killed by the god Apollo (in other accounts the serpent was the male serpent (drakon) Python).

-The sacred precinct occupies a delineated region on the south-western slope of Mount Parnassus.

-It is now an extensive archaeological site, and since 1938 a part of Parnassos National Park.
+The sacred precinct occupies a delineated region on the southwestern slope of Mount Parnassus.
+It is now an extensive archaeological site, and since 1938, it has been a part of Parnassos National Park.

 The precinct is recognized by UNESCO as a World Heritage Site in having had a great influence in the ancient world, as evidenced by the various monuments built there by most of the important ancient Greek city-states, demonstrating their fundamental Hellenic unity.

+Modern town

 Adjacent to the sacred precinct is a small modern town of the same name.